cwesleya/javascript-algorithms/README.md

 # Algorithms in Javascript

 ## The aim of this repo is to help you learn to think like a programmer while learning Javascript.
+Along the way, you can learn lessons about:
+  - `git`, which is what you will use to interact with this repo
+  - `jest`, the testing framework this repo uses to test your solutions
+  - and `node`, which you will need in order to run any of this code outside of a browser.

 ### As far as possible, try to solve these problems without using built-in javascript methods.
 For example, if a problem says to reverse an array, don't use `.reverse()`!
 Rather, write a function that tries to do what `.reverse()` does under the hood.
 That's how you learn to think like a programmer.
 It would go something like this:

 ```javascript
 //this reverses an array in place